odedindi/Ricardo/README.md

 The application is described below

 \*\* The typescript branch is experimental, and includes additional features such as pagination and breadcrumbs but types logic is not perfect.
+\*\* The withFavorite branch is an extentio of typescript branch, and on top of it, it includes a small addition, a favorite posibility that is stored in the local storage of the user's broweser.
 ### Home Page

 - Users first land on the **Home Page** where they would see a search bar and a (initially disabled) `SEARCH` button